LokoGod/LokoGod/README.md

 - 👋 Hi, I’m @LokoGod
 - 👀 I’m interested in ...
-Mobile application development
+Cloud Engineering
 - 🌱 I’m currently learning ...
-Web Development
+Back-End Development
 - 💞️ I’m looking to collaborate on ... anything i can be helpful
 - 📫 How to reach me ... mpansuja007@gmail.com